Saab wins Brazil jet deal after NSA spying sours Boeing bid

 “The NSA problem ruined it for the Americans,” a Brazilian government source said on condition of anonymity.

-A U.S. source close to the negotiations said that whatever intelligence the spying turned up for the American government was unlikely to offset the commercial cost of the revelations.
+A U.S. source close to the negotiations said that whatever intelligence the spying had delivered for the American government was unlikely to outweigh the commercial cost of the revelations.

-The lament echoes recent complaints by Cisco Systems Inc (CSCO.O), which said in November that a backlash against U.S. spying hurt demand for its products in China.
+The lament echo’s recent complaints by Cisco Systems Inc (CSCO.O), which said in November that a backlash against U.S. government spying contributed to lower demand for its products in China.

 In a statement, Boeing called Brazil’s decision a “disappointment,” but added that it would continue to work with Brazil to meet its defense requirements.

-Dassault, for its part, said it regrets Brazil’s decision and called Saab’s fighter inferior to its Rafale jet.
+Dassault, for its part, said it regrets Brazil’s decision and called Saab’s fighter an aircraft that was inferior to its Rafale jet.

-Saab says the next-generation Gripen NG has a lower operational and maintenance cost than all fighters currently in service.
-The company has one prototype of the Gripen NG flying and another in production.
-The Swedish and Swiss armed forces have ordered the updated model for delivery starting in 2018.
+Saab says the Gripen NG has the lowest logistical and operational costs of all fighters currently in service.

+Brazil coexists peacefully with all of its South American neighbors and has no enemies elsewhere.
+The country, however, is eager to fortify its military as it considers the long-term defense of its vast borders and abundant natural resources, including the Amazon rainforest and offshore oil discoveries.

+“We are a peaceful country, but we won’t be defenseless,” Rousseff said on Wednesday at a lunch with senior officials from Brazil’s military, where she said the announcement was forthcoming.
+“A country the size of Brazil must always be ready to protect its citizens, patrimony and sovereignty.”

+Sweden’s defense minister, Karin Enstrom, said in an interview that the contract, “is a sign that the Gripen is a well-functioning system which is cost efficient.”

 Under the terms of their agreement, Brazil and Saab will now finalize contract details within a year.
-The first jet is expected to be delivered two years later, with about 12 of the aircraft expected each year after that.
+The first jet is expected to be delivered two years later, with about 12 of the aircraft expected annually after that.

-Brazil coexists peacefully with all of its South American neighbors and has no ongoing conflicts.
-The country, however, is eager to fortify its military as it considers the long-term defense of its vast borders and abundant natural resources, including the Amazon rainforest and offshore oil discoveries.

-“We are a peaceful country, but we won’t be defenseless,” Rousseff said on Wednesday at a lunch with military officials, where she said the announcement was forthcoming.

 Brazil’s decision unexpectedly wraps up a tortuous and prolonged decision-making process that had made the negotiations the object of ridicule in some defense circles.